-November 5, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+November 5, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Today in an op-ed for The Huffington Post, HRC Youth and Campus Engagement Program Director Sultan Shakir highlighted the organization’s important work to engage and empower LGBT students at Historically Black Colleges and Universities.

 “The year 2000 seems like a lifetime ago, but for those students at historically black colleges and universities (HBCUs) who survived a swell of anti-LGBT violence that year, 2000 marked the beginning of a movement,” Shakir wrote.
 “And that movement lives strong to this day.”